-The interaction of an electric field with a material is characterized by the permittivity (dielectric constant) $\varepsilon$ of the material.
-The permittivity relates the electric field E to the electric displacement D. For the nonmagnetic materials used in optical systems, Maxwell's relation states that the refractive index n is equal to the square root of the permittivity, i.e., $n^2 = \varepsilon$ .
+The interaction of an electric field with a material is characterized by the permittivity (dielectric constant) ε of the material.
+The permittivity relates the electric field E to the electric displacement D. For the nonmagnetic materials used in optical systems, Maxwell's relation states that the refractive index n is equal to the square root of the permittivity, i.e., $n^2 = \varepsilon$.
 For isotropic materials, the permittivity is a scalar quantity (although a function of wavelength).
 By contrast, the permittivity of an anisotropic medium such as a crystal must be described by a tensor.
-In other words, $\varepsilon$ is a 3 x 3 matrix that relates the components of E to the components of D. (The difference between the wave vector and the ray vector for the extraordinary ray is a consequence of D no longer being collinear with E.)
+In other words, ε is a 3 x 3 matrix that relates the components of E to the components of D. (The difference between the wave vector and the ray vector for the extraordinary ray is a consequence of D no longer being collinear with E.)

 Since the refractive index is no longer a constant at a particular point in the material, the medium is termed birefringent, since the index of refraction depends on the propagation direction.
 For the crystal materials under consideration here, a coordinate system can be found in which only the diagonal elements of the dielectric tensor are non-zero.
-The coordinate axes of this system are called the principal axes and the diagonal elements of the tensor are called the principal axes and the diagonal elements of the principal values are equal.
+The coordinate axes of this system are called the principal axes and the diagonal elements of the tensor are called the principal values of the permittivity.
+For uniaxial media, two of the principal values are equal.
 For biaxial media, all three of the principal values are different.
 (Note that OSLO does not treat biaxial materials.)
-For a uniaxial material, the axis along which the principal values and principal axes define the index ellipsoid.
+For a uniaxial material, the axis along which the permittivity differs is the crystal axis, i.e., the axis of symmetry of the crystal.
+The principal values and principal axes define the index ellipsoid.
 In order to trace rays through this uniaxial birefringent medium, then, we must specify the ordinary refractive index, the extraordinary refractive index, and the orientation of the crystal axis.